jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_theory.md

 permalink: /rnn-theory/
 ---

-This page contains the theoretical part of the ANN-CNN topic for the Deep Learning course at the Master in Artificial Inteligence of the Universitat Politècnica de Catalunya.
+This page contains the theoretical part of the RNN topic for the Deep Learning course at the Master in Artificial Inteligence of the Universitat Politècnica de Catalunya.

 ## Recurrent Neural Networks